-Some areas within the SPA which have surficial sands are not mapped as being Highly Vulnerable with the ISI process.
-The primary reason for this is the lack of wells or well records for these shallow aquifers from which the ISI was developed.
+Some areas within the SPA which have surficial sands are not mapped as being highly vulnerable with the ISI process.
+The primary reason for this is the lack of wells or well records for these shallow aguifers from which the ISI was developed.